raffber/wasp/README.md

 ----------------------

  * ... you want flexible build tool for automating everything

+ * ... if you don't use a single technology with one associated set of tooling, but multiple technologies and tools that need to interact.

  * ... you want to be able to create a build system that *just works* and can easily be installed on all platforms.